kblincoe/kblincoe.github.io/README.md

 3. Verify changes build correctly by going to http://localhost:4000 in your browser

 # Want to submit a pull request for this website?
-If the above instructions need to be improved, feel free to submit a pull request.
+If the above instructions need to be improved or you have suggestions on the website, feel free to submit a pull request or create a new issue.

 My students can also submit pull requests if they want to add or modify their publications or any other details about themselves on the site.
 All pull requests should be submitted to the source branch.